DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/creating-the-perfect-teacher-job-advert.md

 ### Job details

-The first few steps will ask you about the type of role you’re recruiting for, the working pattern, any subject areas it covers and whether it has any SEND responsibilities.
+The first few steps will ask you about the type of role you’re recruiting for, the working pattern, the subject areas it covers and whether it has any SEND responsibilities.
 As well as being summarised on the final job advert, this information feeds into the search and job alert options we provide to jobseekers.
 By ticking the right boxes you’re immediately putting your role in front of a relevant audience.

 You’ll also need to select a job title.
 Our research suggests that jobseekers respond to short, simple job titles.
 While it’s tempting to cram as much information as possible into this field, we recommend putting yourself in the shoes of applicants and considering how they search for jobs.